Providence General Surgery Services

 General surgeons complete extensive training and are equipped to diagnose and treat a broad spectrum of diseases that require surgical care in adults and children.
 Their training focuses on organs and tissues of the torso (the trunk of the human body).

-The expertise of a general surgeon is wide and ranges from exploratory surgery to diagnose what ails you, to the removal or repair of organs and other tissues.
-Most general surgeons offer laparoscopic (minimally invasive) surgical options and many are also certified to use robotic technology
+The expertise of a general surgeon is broad and ranges from exploratory surgery to diagnose what ails you, to the removal or repair of organs and other tissues.
+Most general surgeons offer laparoscopic (minimally invasive) surgical options and many are certified to use robotic technology, such as the da Vinci Surgical System.
+Many also provide services in the Providence Cancer Center.

 Common surgeries performed by a general surgeon include: